zhanghaowx/blog-escape/_posts/2017-02-24-how-to-reduce-memory-access-latency.markdown

     ```
     - Use cache-friendly algorithms, e.g. quick sort (changes the array in-place).

 - **Prefer undefined behavior over safety where appropriate**.
 Safety checks can be very expensive when you're pushing into the sub-microsecond level.
+For example, `std::vector::at()` does a range check while `std::vector::operator[]()` doesn't and sightly faster.

 - **Avoid any memory allocations whenever possible.** There should be a very limited number of allocations.
 If anything, learn to use arenas/[memory pools](https://www.codeproject.com/Articles/27487/Why-to-use-memory-pool-and-how-to-implement-it) with placement new.
 This avoids the overhead of having to allocate memory without needing to rewrite malloc yourself.
 Avoid shared_ptrs unless you absolutely need them.
 The reference counter can cause a lot of latency if not used extremely carefully.